BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: BayesAdapter

-\textbf{Robust estimation of the expected log-likelihood $\mathcal{L}_{ell}$.} Given the high non-linearity of the neural networks and the large amount of data in real-world settings, we need to combine Monte Carlo (MC) estimation with stochastic gradient descent to approximately compute $\mathcal{L}_{ell}$.
-Formally, given a mini-batch of data $\mathcal{B}=\{(\vx^{(i)}, y^{(i)})\}_{i=1}^{|\mathcal{B}|}$, we solve where $\vw$ is drawn from the \emph{MFG} or \emph{PSE} variational via reparameterization~\citep{kingma2013auto}.
+where $\vw$ is drawn from the \emph{MFG} or \emph{PSE} variational via reparameterization~\citep{kingma2013auto}.
 The gradients w.r.t. the variational parameters can be derived automatically with autodiff libraries, thus the training resembles that of regular DNNs.